reneebrinkman/rpg-protocol/README.md

 The RPG Protocol is an emerging open standard that is working towards making the final frontier of interactive media, video games (in the form of roleplaying games) a possibility for any creative individual.
-The goal is, if you create content for any medium included but not limited to blogs, videos, graphics, writing, etc., than you are already very few steps away from creating a complete RPG limited only by your imagination.
+The goal is, if you create content for any medium including but not limited to blogs, videos, graphics, writing, etc., than you are already very few steps away from creating a complete RPG limited only by your imagination.